Limited launch: MAY batch, 85% claimed

 7. Eat for Your Brain

-Your brain consumes roughly 20% of your daily calories despite being about 2% of your body weight.
+Your brain uses a huge amount of energy relative to its size, so what you eat affects how well it performs.
 What you feed it matters, especially if you're trying to increase attention span through lifestyle changes.

 Foods that support sustained attention and cognitive performance: